leiretorices/stopcodonshift_evolution/README.md

 This repository includes the following files:

-**ortholog_analysis.R**: This script is responsible for performing ortholog analysis of an output file supplied by OrthoFinder (Emms and Kelly, 2019).
+**ortholog_analysis.R**: This script is performs ortholog analysis of an output file supplied by OrthoFinder (Emms and Kelly, 2019).
 It identifies orthologous genes and extracts information on protein length for further analysis.

 **ancestral_reconstruction.R**: This script focuses on ancestral reconstruction analysis.
 It utilizes the obtained orthologous gene data to infer ancestral states of protein length using ape package (Analyses of Phylogenetics and Evolution).